tatuylonen/wiktextract/README.md

 commercial and non-commercial use.
 It is licensed under the MIT license.
 See the [LICENSE](LICENSE) file for details.

-Credit and linking to the project's web site and/or citing any future papers on the project would be highly appreciated.
+Credit and linking to the project's website and/or citing any future papers on the project would be highly appreciated.